 They matter.

-Now I'm gonna tell you something else.
+Now, I'm going to tell you something else.

 I asked you before the previous hour came to a screeching halt to remember the fear that was in Karen from Lansing's voice at the end of her call.

-And they have a little pension.
+Her husband's retired and they have a little pension.

 She's worried about bankruptcy.

-You figure out who you can pay and who you who bankruptcy reorganization basically figures out who's going to get paid among the creditors and who isn't.
+Bankruptcy, you figure out who you can pay and who you bankruptcy reorganization basically figures out who's going to get paid among the creditors and who isn't and who's going to get paid, you know, what percentage of the dollars that they're owed and this sort of thing.

-And she fears that she's going to go and when she fears her health care is going to go.
+And she fears that she's going to go, and when she fears her health care is going to go.

-And she has an adopted son, and she's afraid his health care is going to go.
+And she has an adopted son and she's afraid his health care is going to go.

 She's living in fear.